CalvinNeo/CFortranTranslator/README.md

 - ~~reference in parameter list~~
 - ~~rewrite paramtable and var_def(simplify right-recursive rules, move dimension to dummy_variale_iden)~~
 - ~~more elegant multi-word keyword handler(instead of defined in regular expression)~~
-- function forward declaration(if necessary)
+- replace interface with function forward declaration(if necessary)
 - ~~if slice can be a scalar x and equal to (1: x + 1), there will be conflict in argtable~~
 - c-style array(partial)
 - variable with type